 Remaining within the city limits, Sydney still has plenty of vices for the average pleasure-seeker.
 Its bars and clubs draw massive crowds pretty much every night of the week, and it has a booming gay area in west Oxford Street.

 Know of any sin cities that should’ve made this list?
 Comment below and let us know where you’re traveling.
-And be sure to check out our ever-expanding collection of breathable merino wool clothing, for those times when you get a little too hot and heavy.
+And be sure to check out our ever-expanding collection of breathable merino wool clothing, including our new merino wool shirt for women, for those times when you get a little too hot and heavy.